What Is a Bullet Valve (Saddle Valve)?

 To install:

-- Ensure the valve handle is in the OFF position (turned clockwise)
+- Ensure the valve handle is in the OFF position (turned clockwise).

-- Locate the compression nut and ferrule that came with the valve (or acquire them separately if not included)
+- Locate the compression nut and ferrule that came with the valve (or acquire them separately if not included).

-- Slide the compression nut onto the end of the copper pipe
+- Slide the compression nut onto the end of the copper pipe.

-- Insert the copper pipe into the compression fitting port of the shut-off valve
+- Insert the copper pipe into the compression fitting port of the shut-off valve.

-- Hand-tighten the compression nut onto the valve fitting
+- Hand-tighten the compression nut onto the valve fitting.

-- Using an adjustable wrench, turn the nut an additional 1 to 1.5 turns clockwise, holding the valve body steady with another wrench to prevent rotation
+- Using an adjustable wrench, turn the nut an additional 1 to 1.5 turns clockwise, holding the valve body steady with another wrench to prevent rotation.

 Step 7: Reconnect the Refrigerator Water Line

 Ensure the tubing runs safely without kinks, sharp bends, or areas where it could be pinched or damaged.
-If the existing tubing appears worn or cracked, replace it with new 1/4-inch food-grade vinyl tubing.
+If the existing tubing looks worn or cracked, replace it with new 1/4-inch food-grade vinyl tubing.

 Step 8: Restore Water Supply and Test